 A multilingual approach (Marschan-Piekkari & Welch, 2004) was adopted during the interviews, and the use of specific languages was adjusted according to the situation.
 For example, occasionally part of the interview with HCEs was conducted in English when the HCE interviewees wanted to demonstrate that they were capable of working in English.
 In a similar vein, sometimes part of the interview with expatriates was conducted in Chinese when the expatriate interviewee was eager to prove their Chinese language skills.
 The majority of the interviews with expatriates were nevertheless conducted in English, and the majority of the interviews with HCEs were conducted in Chinese.
 Interviews were primarily conducted at the workplace, in an area where the interviews could not be overheard.
-We recorded and transcribed all interviews with the agreement of the respondents.
-As with our approach in conducting the interviews, our interview transcriptions were also in three languages, that is, English, Chinese and Finnish.
+We recorded and transcribed all interviews, our interview transcriptions were also in three languages, that is, English, Chinese and Finnish.
 We kept the original codes in the language of the interview for as long as possible before translating them all into English.
-Interview duration ranged between 50 min and 100 min, with an average duration of 63 min.
+Interview duration ranged between

+50 minutes and 100 minutes, with an average duration of 63 minutes.
 In order to preserve the originality of interviewees' language use, spelling and grammar mistakes were not corrected in the transcription process.
 Only one of the 32 expatriates interviewed was female, whereas 11 of the HCEs were female.

-3.3.
-Data analysis
+3.3 Data analysis